tuda-geo/resmda/docs/index.rst

         Gallery
         ^^^^^^^

-        The gallery contains examples on the usage of resmda, and is generally the best way to get started.
+        The gallery contains examples on the usage of dageo, and is generally the best way to get started.
 Download them and modify them to your needs!

         +++

-        .. button-ref:: resmda_gallery
+        .. button-ref:: dageo_gallery
             :expand:
             :color: info
             :click-parent: